MicrosoftDocs/microsoft-community-training/microsoft-community-training/settings/configurations-on-the-training-platform.md

 Features:disableProfileEditForNonSuperAdmin
 ```

-MCT allows you to restrict ability of editing learner profiles for administrators other than global admin.
-If you choose to have only Global admin to edit learner profiles in MCT you can set this value to **true**
+Community Training allows you to restrict editing learner profiles to Global Administrators, set this value to **True** to activate this feature.

 ## Hide Navigation bar for Learners